 Standing Committees.
 The standing committees of the Association shall be the Executive Committee, the Governance Committee, the Finance Committee, and the Compensation Committee.

 Executive Committee.
-The Chairman, the Immediate Past Chairman, and the Chairman Elect of the Board of Directors and the President and Secretary-Treasurer of the corporation shall comprise the Executive Committee of the Board of Directors.
-The Executive Committee shall be responsible to and report to the Board of Directors, and shall conduct all Association business which may arise between meetings of the Board of Directors.
-The Chairman shall act as Chairman of this Committee, and the Chairman Elect shall serve in his absence.
+The Chair, the Immediate Past Chair, and the Chair Elect of the Board of Directors and the President and Secretary-Treasurer of the Association shall comprise the Executive Committee of the Board of Directors.
+The Executive Committee shall be responsible to and report to the Board of Directors and shall conduct all Association business which may arise between meetings of the Board of Directors.
+The Chair of the Board of Directors shall act as Chair of the Executive Committee, and the Chair Elect shall serve in the Chair’s absence.

 Governance Committee.
-The Governance Committee shall be composed of six (6) members appointed by the Chairman of the Board with the approval and ratification of the Board of Directors.
-Such members shall be the three (3) most recent Past Chairmen of the Board of Directors, who are active in Indiana in an administrative, governance, or executive position within any organizational structure of a member, plus three (3) at large representatives.
-The terms of office of the at large representative members of the Committee shall be for one (1) year or until their successors are appointed and approved by the Board.
-The duties of the Committee shall be to nominate to the Association membership the names of candidates for Chairman, Chairman-Elect and Secretary-Treasurer of the corporation, and Directors at Large to fill existing and scheduled vacancies on the Board.
-The Committee shall also nominate persons for delegates and alternates to the American Hospital Association House of Delegates, to fill existing and scheduled vacancies.
-The Immediate Past Chairman of the Board of Directors shall serve as Chairman of this Committee.
-In the event of his absence or inability to act, the Past Chairman just preceding him shall serve as Chairman of the Committee.
+The Governance Committee shall be composed of six (6) members appointed by the Chair of the Board of Directors, with the approval by majority vote of the Board of Directors, a quorum being present.
+Such members shall be the three (3) most recent Past Chair of the Board of Directors, who are active in Indiana in an administrative, governance, or executive position within any organizational structure of a member, plus three (3) at large representatives.
+The terms of office of the at large representative members of the Governance Committee shall be for one (1) year, or until their successors are appointed and approved by the Board of Directors.
+The duties of the Governance Committee shall be to nominate to the Association membership the names of candidates for Chair, Chair-Elect, and Secretary-Treasurer of the Association, and Directors At Large to fill existing and scheduled vacancies on the Board of Directors.
+The Governance Committee shall also nominate persons for delegates and alternates to the AHA House of Delegates, to fill existing and scheduled vacancies, and shall select the District Presidents, to be ratified by an affirmative vote at the annual meeting or a special meeting of the Type I members, as provided in paragraph 5.1 and 5.2 hereof.
+The Immediate Past Chair of the Board of Directors shall serve as Chair of the Governance Committee.
+In the event of the Immediate Past Chair’s absence or inability to act, the Past Chair just preceding the Immediate Past Chair shall serve as Chair of the Governance Committee.
 In addition to the forgoing, the Committee shall be responsible for developing appropriate processes for evaluating Board effectiveness, responsibilities, accountability, succession planning, and culture.

 Finance Committee.
-The Finance Committee shall be composed of the members of the Executive Committee, plus three (3) District representatives appointed by the Chairman of the Board of Directors, with the approval and ratification of the Board of Directors.
+The Finance Committee shall be composed of the members of the Executive Committee, plus three (3) District representatives appointed by the Chair of the Board of Directors, with the approval by majority vote of the Board of Directors, a quorum being present.
 District representatives so appointed may not also serve on the Governance Committee.
-District representative members of the Committee shall serve for a term of one (1) year, or until their successors have been appointed, ratified, and approved; and the appointments shall be rotated each year, and must represent the northern, central and southern divisions of the State.
-It shall be the duty of this Committee to review financial matters of the Association and make recommendations thereon to the Board of Directors for its approval.
-Details of such financial information shall be accessible to Board members upon request to the President of the corporation and shall be considered as privileged information to be used only in confidence by the Board member making such a request.
-The Secretary-Treasurer of the corporation shall serve as Chairman of this Committee, and in his absence the President of the corporation shall serve as Chairman.
+District representative members of the Finance Committee shall serve for a term of one (1) year, or until their successors have been appointed and approved; the appointments shall be rotated each year and must represent the northern, central, and southern divisions of the State.
+It shall be the duty of the Finance Committee to review financial matters of the Association and make recommendations thereon to the Board of Directors for its approval.
+Details of such financial information shall be accessible to Board of Directors members upon request to the President of the Association and shall be considered privileged information to be used only in confidence by the Board of Director member making such a request.
+The Secretary-Treasurer of the Association shall serve as Chair of the Finance Committee, and in the Secretary-Treasurer’s absence, the President of the Association shall serve as Chair.